dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

 - Test: Orbship in multiplayer
+    - Possible Feature: ShipScriptActions.FlickerShields() to highlight shield drain
 - Feature: BugRammer should get healing by ramming, and take more damage from getting shot
+    - enemy should get knocked back a bit
+    - heavier ships should take less damage from ramming
+    - tractor beams can stop the ship instantly
+    - cannons are very annoying
+    - multiplayer
 - Fix: AI not shooting beams from long distance
     - Should fix as Defiant can simply run away from AI in campaign to heal, whereas it cannot simply do that in PvP
 - Feature: Implement sending ship modifications across stream